-We compete in the large, growing and fragmented outdoor activities and sporting goods market, which we believe is currently underserved by full-line multi-activity retailers.
-We believe, based on 2022 National Sporting Goods Association data, that U.S. outdoor activities and sporting goods retail sales total over \$70 billion annually.
+We compete in the large, growing and fragmented outdoor activities and sporting goods market, which we believe is currently underserved by full-line multiactivity retailers.
+We believe, based on the 2022 U.S. Fish and Wildlife national survey published in September of 2023 and conducted once every five years, that U.S. outdoor activities and sporting goods retail sales total over \$170 billion annually.
 The U.S. outdoor activities and sporting goods sector is comprised of three primary categories-equipment, apparel and footwear-with each category containing distinct product sets to support a variety of activities, including hunting, fishing, camping and shooting, as well as other sporting goods activities.